Bachelor of Arts in Organizational Leadership

-A Brenau University undergraduate degree in Organizational Leadership is a program that is designed to provide motivational, communication, and management skills to graduates in order to help engage people in a collaborative work environment.
+A Brenau University undergraduate degree in Organizational Leadership is a program that is designed to provide motivational, communication, and management skills to graduates to help engage people in a collaborative work environment.
 Leaders with this degree help steer the organization toward a path of success by helping employees fulfill their potentials through strong and thoughtful guidance.

 Courses in the Organizational Leadership program focus on encouraging students to develop skills in these areas:

 Verbal and Written Communication